 Some older adults above the age of 50 experience difficulties in gross or fine motor activities.
-Older adults and adults with disabilities may have problems walking long distances, climbing steps, standing on their feet for long periods, and lifting heavy objects.
 Support these individuals by creating sitting areas and other site amenities.

 According to a survey by the National Recreation and Park Association (NRPA), people visit community parks to be with friends and family.
 Groups also visit community parks to: